 In a nutshell

-During your time at Salford, you will work in cutting edge studio and theatre spaces with the support of experienced theatre makers, writers and technicians and in addition to your regular classes, you will have access to masterclasses and advice from some of the most exciting theatre companies and practitioners from around the country.
-Renowned playwright, Jim Cartwright (The Rise and Fall of Little Voice) has established his theatre company here at Salford.
-See more about his role in the grand opening of the New Adelphi Theatre on ITV Granada Reports.
+While studying creative writing and drama at Salford, you’ll work in cutting edge studio and theatre spaces with the support of experienced theatre-makers, writers and technicians.
+In addition to your regular classes, you’ll also benefit from masterclasses and advice from some of the most exciting theatre companies and practitioners from around the country.

-Develop your knowledge and understanding of scriptwriting, fiction, non-fiction, poetry, devising, directing and performance
+- Deepen your understanding of scriptwriting, fiction, non-fiction, poetry, devising, directing and performance